For Students and Parents

 Click HERE for more information.

-The climate in the Adirondacks is highly variable.
-Summer weather here ranges from cool and very wet, to hot and sunny.
+The Adirondacks is a high humidity environment.
 Bowhair is extremely sensitive to humidity changes and will stretch or tighten dramatically as it moves from one climate to another.
-We strongly advise students to get bows rehaired for high humidity prior to your arrival.
 Bowhairs behave differently to the environment, and on occasion need to be redone within a few days of arrival to the Adirondacks.
+Students may want to have bows rehaired for high humidity prior to arrival.

 CONCERTS